cybaker/Steroids/README.md

 - Dock with the space station at the center to deposit your booty.

 # Development

-## TODO
-- Player and Station view UI refactor
+- TODO Player and Station view looks
-- powerups like faster rotation, shorter shot recharging, shields, etc
+- TODO upgrades like faster rotation, shorter shot recharging, shields, etc
-  - Disruptor powerup - shatters all asteroids down to smallest when hit
+- TODO Disruptor powerup - like flechette, shatters all roids down to smallest on hit

 To run the app in debug mode: